Difference between pool chemicals chlorine or chlorine treatment

 Summary

-Pool water is a prime environment for the growth of microorganisms that can pose a risk to swimming.
-Furthermore, as they grow, they can make the water cloudy and the walls slippery, increasing the risk of accidents.
+Swimming pool water is a prime environment for the growth of microorganisms that can pose a risk to swimming.
+Furthermore, as they multiply, they will make the water cloudy and the walls slippery, creating a risk of accidents.

-Chlorine-based pool treatment product : Traditional and economical disinfection process.
-Chlorine tablets are placed in the skimmer or in the return flow meter.
-These pool chlorine tablets slowly decompose in the pool water, generating hypochlorous acid.
-In this treatment, the chlorine level in the pool must be checked daily with chlorine / pH / Bromine testers.
-In the event of a significant chlorination defect, you can quickly rectify it by using shock chlorine, which comes in powder form and is added directly to the pool water, thus quickly raising the chlorine level.
-This is generally done at the beginning of the season, after intensive pool use or in the event of intense heat and storms.
+Chlorine-based pool treatment product : A traditional and economical disinfection method.
+Chlorine tablets are placed in the skimmer or the return inlet dispenser.
+These pool chlorine tablets slowly dissolve in the pool water, generating hypochlorous acid.
+With this treatment, the chlorine level in the pool should be checked daily using chlorine/pH/bromine testers.
+In the event of a significant chlorination deficiency, you can quickly correct it by using shock chlorine, which comes in powder form and is added directly to the pool water to rapidly raise the chlorine level.
+This is generally done at the beginning of the season, after intensive pool use, or in the event of high temperatures and storms.
 Using a chlorine stabilizer will help limit this loss.
-Be careful not to add too much chlorine stabilizer, as this will "overstabilize" your pool, which is not the desired objective.
+Be careful not to add too much chlorine stabilizer, as this will make your pool "over-stabilized," which is not the desired outcome.

 Concentrated bleach or pool chlorine?
-What are the differences?
+What's the difference?

-It would be a quick thought to ask yourself that, in the end, why buy a specific pool chlorine product rather than bleach directly?
-Quite simply because the formulation of a specific pool product contains a chlorine stabilizer that allows for extended storage, whereas concentrated bleach can quickly lose concentration.
-It also contains a limescale stabilizer with anti-limescale and anti-corrosion agents for extended storage to prevent scaling of the pipes and suction strainers of the dispenser.
+It would be easy to ask why buy a specific pool chlorine product instead of bleach directly.
+Simply because a pool-specific product contains a chlorine stabilizer , allowing for extended shelf life, whereas concentrated bleach can quickly lose its effectiveness.
+It also contains a limescale stabilizer with anti-limescale and anti-corrosion agents for extended shelf life, preventing limescale buildup in the pipes and suction strainers of the dosing system.

 There are two types of chlorine concentration in swimming pool products.